cce-bigdataintro-1160/CEBD-1160-fall-2019-site/2-git.md

 * In order to use git we'll need to initialize a repository, add files to it and commit them
 * To understand what's happening, we'll use the `status` and `log` commands
 * Finally we'll see how the checkout command allows us to navigate across commits
+* command tips

+* Do the following exercise in pairs:
 1. Create a directory called `my-first-repo`.
 2. Navigate to it and initialize a git repository with `git init`.
 Check it with `git status`
 3. Create the files `cleaner.py`, `processor.py`, `submit.py`, `data.csv`, write a few lines in each.
 Check the `git status`